sahana2k/PaperClip/readme.md

 Dataset & Model Hub: Discovers relevant datasets and pre-trained models from Hugging Face and GitHub.

 Starter Code Generator: Creates boilerplate Python code in a Colab-style format to kickstart projects.

-Sustainability Calculator: Estimates the computational and carbon savings from reusing pre-trained models.

 Multilingual Support: Translate paper summaries and chat responses into various languages.